OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

     gawk -F : '{ print $NF; }' /etc/passwd | sort | gawk -f unique.awk

-The sort command is used to sort the file before using *unique.awk*.
+First the login shell fields are extracted, then the sort command is used to sort the file before using *unique.awk*.

 Word counts in a file
 ---------------------